-This proposed rulemaking includes provisions for all owners or operators of small business-sized major NOX emitting or major VOC emitting facilities, or both, to submit requests for alternative compliance schedules.
+This final-form rulemaking includes provisions for the affected owners or operators of small business-sized major NO_x emitting or major VOC emitting facilities, or both, to submit requests for alternative compliance schedules.

 c) The consolidation or simplification of compliance or reporting requirements for small businesses.